Speak at a Full Council Meeting

-- The speaker on the evening needs to be the same as the named person on the registration form.
-You will not be able to reserve/give your spot to another individual.
+- The question or representation needs to come from the named person on the registration form.
+You cannot reserve/give your question to another individual.

 After the meeting

-To read information related to questions received from residents during previous Full Council Meetings please visit the Full Council Meeting Responses web page.
+To read information related to questions received from residents during previous Full Council Meetings please visit the Council Meeting Webcasts page.

-We value what you have to say about the process for speaking at Full Council meetings.
-Let us know what works and what we can do to improve.
+We value what you have to say about the process for speaking at Full Council meetings, and we encourage you to let us know what is working well and what we can do to improve.
 Please email your feedback to email@example.com